First book of the new series

 Hazel G is a woman to love.
 She lives a long life full of adventure, trials and tribulations that she meets head-on without blinking an eye.

 Hazel G is the first book of this new series.
-It will be available for purchase in fall, 2021.
+It will be available for purchase in spring, 2022.

 “Life was like a box of chocolates, you never knew what you’re gonna get.”